 At the sending location, a Journal Entry will be exported to your accounting system, crediting the appropriate COGS categories and debiting the other balance sheet account designated for these transfers.
 At the receiving location, an equal but opposite journal entry, crediting the balance sheet account and debiting the cost of goods.
 The net result will be that the expense moves from the sending location to the receiving location, but and the balance sheet account that accommodates the other sides of the transaction has a net balance of 0.

-Can I upcharge for the products I transfer?
+Can I change the price of the products when recording a transfer?

 Can I just transfer category totals?